taact-dev/commitgpt/README.md

   "maxTokens": 2048,
 }
 ```
-this file can be used to change the openai model and other parameters.
+this file can be used to change the OpenAI model and other parameters.

 ### `.commitgpt-template` file